Functions#

 - Returns:

-- value_fraction_subtract(dest: Value, minuend: Value, subtrahend: Value) bool #
+- value_fraction_subtract(dest: Value, minuend: Value, subtrahend: Value) bool#

 Subtracts the

-to the result.- Parameters:
+subtrahendfrom theminuendand setsdestto the result.- Parameters:

 dest – a GValue initialized to

-minuend – a GValue initialized to
+GST_TYPE_FRACTIONminuend – a GValue initialized to

-subtrahend – a GValue initialized to
+GST_TYPE_FRACTIONsubtrahend – a GValue initialized to

 GST_TYPE_FRACTION